CDCgov/NEDSS-SystemAdminGuide/docs/7_feature_preview/0_rtr.md

 >  ℹ️ **Note:** ***This feature is optional and in beta and not production ready.
 Please follow the steps if you would like to install it in your environment.***

 This guide details steps to install NBS 7 Real Time Reporting end to end.
 Real Time Reporting provides rapid transformation and delivery of data from transactional database NBS_ODSE to the reporting database `rdb_modern`.
-Changes are captured by enabling Change Data Capture on select NBS_ODSE and NBS_SRTE tables (listed below).
+Changes are captured by enabling Change Data Capture on select NBS_ODSE and NBS_SRTE tables (list under [Onboarding: Service Users and Setup Scripts](#Onboarding-Service-Users-and-Setup-Scripts)).
 Row-level changes from these tables are published into Kafka topics and consumed by domain-specific Java services that extract and load data into `rdb_modern`.

 ---

 ### Database Setup for Onboarding

-The database scripts referenced in the guide are maintained in the [DataReporting](https://github.com/CDCgov/DataReporting) repository.
+The database scripts referenced in the guide are maintained in the [DataReporting](https://github.com/CDCgov/NEDSS-DataReporting/tree/main/liquibase-service) repository.
 The required database objects can be configured either by database change management tool Liquibase or manually executed.
 Both references will be provided within the same sections.

 If there are problems encountered during Database Setup, please reach out to our support team(email nbs@cdc.gov).